akazukin5151/decision-matrix-py/README.md

 ### CLI usage

 This package also includes a cli interface.
+If you intend to use it, install Click and Rich as well.

 ```
 ❯ python matrix/cli.py --choices a,b --criteria c,d --weights 1,2 --ratings 1,2,3,4 -I